Luna Park Melbourne

 Overlooking the famous Port Phillip Bay, this historic park has been a destination for Melbourne families for the past century.
-With 2019 celebrating 107 years of fun-filled adventures, Luna Park continues to surge forward with a generous mix of heritage listed attractions and brand new thrill rides to satisfy all thrill seekers.
+With over 100 years of fun-filled adventures, Luna Park continues to surge forward with a generous mix of heritage-listed attractions and brand new thrill rides to satisfy all thrill seekers.

-The most famous of the Park’s attractions is its Scenic Railway Roller Coaster, a large wooden coaster that projects its passengers, at high speed, around the outside of the entire Park.
-It boasts the title of being the oldest continually operating wooden roller coaster in the world and the only one of its kind with a standing brakeman in control aboard its moving carriages.
-This world famous roller coaster will not only provide you with heart-stopping dips and turns but also the most stunning views of Port Phillip Bay St. Kilda has to offer.
+The most famous of the Park’s attractions is its heritage-listed Scenic Railway Roller Coaster, a large wooden coaster that propels its passengers, at high speed, around the outside of the entire Park.
+This renowned roller coaster will not only provide you with heart-stopping dips and turns but also the most stunning views of Port Phillip Bay, St. Kilda has to offer.

 Opening Hours: Luna Park is open every weekend, Victorian school holidays and every public holiday except Christmas Day.